licarpen/aws-developer/README.md

   * consumes a lot of RCU
   * returns up to 1MB of data at a time using pagination
   * Limit impact by using Limit to reduce size of result
+  * decrease page size to minimze impact on provisioned throughput
   * for faster performace, use parallel scans
     * multiple instances scan multiple partitions at the same time
   * use ProjectionExpression + FilterExpression